-- 1. The "W" prefix is included on the part marking. - 2.
-Only the 2nd letter is used for the part marking; WSON package type ZP is not used for the part marking. - 3.
+- 1. The "W" prefix is not included on the part marking. - 2.
+Only the 2nd letter is used for the part marking; WSON package type ZP and ZE are not used for the part marking. - 3.
 Standard bulk shipments are in Tube (shape E).
 Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 4.
-For shipments with OTP feature enabled, please contact Winbond for details.
+For shipments with OTP feature enabled, please contact Winbond

-11.1 Valid Part Numbers and Top Side Marking
+10.9 Valid Part Numbers and Top Side Marking

-The following table provides the valid part numbers for the W25Q64FW SpiFlash Memory.
+The following table provides the valid part numbers for the W25Q16FW SpiFlash Memory.
 Please contact Winbond for specific availability by density and package type.
 Winbond SpiFlash memories use a 12-digit Product Number for ordering.
-However, due to limited space, the Top Side Marking on all packages uses an abbreviated 10-digit number.
+However, due to limited space, the Top Side Marking on all packages uses an abbreviated 5~10-digit number.